Hartsdale, NY, United States of America

 Introduction

 Nan S Chu is a prominent inventor based in Hartsdale, NY (US).
 He has made significant contributions to the field of organosilicon chemistry, holding a total of 11 patents.
-His work focuses on innovative processes that enhance the synthesis and application of organosilicon compounds.
+His work has advanced the synthesis and application of various organosilicon compounds, showcasing his expertise and innovative spirit.

 Latest Patents

-Among his latest patents is the invention titled "Vapor phase alcoholysis of aminosilanes and carbamatosilanes."
+Among his latest patents, one notable invention is the "Vapor phase alcoholysis of aminosilanes and carbamatosilanes."
 This patent describes a vapor phase process for synthesizing alkoxysilanes of the general formula HSi(OR'').sub.x (R').sub.3-x through a specific reaction method.
-Another notable patent is the "Method for preparing methacryloxy and acryloxy containing organosilanes."
-This invention presents an improved process for preparing, purifying, and storing methacryloxy or acryloxy containing organosilicon compounds, addressing the undesirable polymerization typically associated with methacrylate bonds.
+Another significant patent is the "Method for preparing methacryloxy and acryloxy containing organosilanes."
+This invention relates to an improved process for preparing, purifying, and storing methacryloxy or acryloxy containing organosilicon compounds, addressing the undesirable polymerization typically associated with methacrylate bonds.
 The process is further enhanced with the addition of stabilizers, particularly diketone or ketoester stabilizers.

 Career Highlights